-- 15.1 The income and property of Fairholme College shall be applied solely towards the promotion of the objects of Fairholme College as set forth in this Constitution. - 15.2 No portion thereof shall be paid or transferred directly or indirectly by way of bonus dividend or otherwise to any member or members of Fairholme College or any member or members of the Board or any member or members of the Church. - 15.3 Nothing herein contained shall prevent the payment in good faith: - to any officers, servants or contractors of Fairholme College in return for any services actually rendered or for goods supplied in the ordinary and usual course of business; - (b) to any officers or servants or contractors of out-of-pocket expenses, money lent, reasonable and proper charges for goods hired by Fairholme College or reasonable and proper rent for premises demised or let to Fairholme College. - 15.4 No member of the Board shall be employed by Fairholme College save that the Chairman of the Board of Fairholme College may be remunerated for governance work done on terms and conditions recommended by the Board of Fairholme College and as approved by the Assembly or its Commission.
+15.1 The income and property of Fairholme College shall be applied solely towards the promotion of the objects of Fairholme College as set forth in this Constitution.

+- 15.2 No portion thereof shall be paid or transferred directly or indirectly by way of bonus dividend or otherwise to any member or members of Fairholme College or any member or members of the Board or any member or members of The Presbyterian Church of Queensland. - 15.3 Nothing herein contained shall prevent the payment in good faith: - to any officers, servants or contractors of Fairholme College in return for any services actually rendered or for goods supplied in the ordinary and usual course of business: - (b) to any officers or servants or contractors of out-of-pocket expenses, money lent, reasonable and proper charges for goods hired by Fairholme College or reasonable and proper rent for premises demised or let to Fairholme College. - 15.4 With the exception of the Principal no member of the Board of Fairholme College shall be employed by Fairholme College save that the Chairman of the Board of Fairholme College may be remunerated for governance work done on terms and conditions recommended by the Board of Fairholme College and as approved by the Assembly or its Commission.